 As philosopher Byung-Chul Han writes: “What we experience today as acceleration is only one of the symptoms of temporal dispersal.
 Today’s temporal crisis is caused by a dyschronicity which leads to various temporal disturbances and irritations. (…)

 The feeling that life is accelerating is really the experience of a time that is whizzing without a direction. (…) it is the atomisation of time which is responsible for dyschronicity.
 It is also the reason for the feeling that time passes much more quickly than it used to.
 Due to the temporal dispersal, no experience of duration is possible.”

-Mike and Ludmila have been collaborating since 2011, having both graduated from the ArtScience Interfaculty and sharing a fascination for the ways human perception is constructed.
-Their works activate the public to navigate with all their senses and to re-learn how to see, hear and feel.
+Mike and Ludmila have been collaborating since 2011, sharing a fascination for the ways human perception is constructed.
+Their works activate the public to navigate with their senses and to re-learn how to see, hear and feel.

 Sunset in Delft is supported by LucoLed, ProVlot, Stroom Den Haag, Jolly Roger boats, Publi air and TodaysArt Festival.
 3D visualizations by Rob Bothof.

-Special thanks to Donny Koolmees, Remco van der Velden, Teun Verkerk, and all the Highlight Delft team who made it possible; to Toon Kennedy and Jelmer for coming up with fantastic solutions on water; to Jan van Heijn and Natasja van der Vlist from ProVlof for their generosity; to Olof van Winden from TodaysArt for supporting the project; and to Ingrid Rollema, Sofia Chionidou, René Bakker, Louis Braddock Clarke, and all the people who visited and shared their photos.
+Special thanks to Donny Koolmees, Remco van der Velden, Teun Verkerk, and all the Highlight Delft team who made it possible; to Toon Kennedy and Jelmer for coming up with fantastic solutions on water; to Jan van Heijn and Natasja van der Vlist, from ProVlof for their generosity; to Olof van Winden from TodaysArt for trusting the project; and to Ingrid Rollema, Sofia Chionidou, René Bakker, Louis Braddock Clarke, and all the friends and strangers who visited and shared their photos.